 Account based marketing

 Account-Based Marketing (ABM) is an emerging trend in marketing, that flips the ideas of a traditional marketing model on its head.
-According to recent statistics, over 90% of marketers believing ABM is essential to business to business marketing and 97% of marketers say that ABM had a higher return on investment (ROI) than other marketing activities.
+According to recent statistics, over 90% of marketers believe ABM is essential to business-to-business marketing and 97% of marketers say that ABM has a higher return on investment (ROI) than other marketing activities.
 With over 60% of companies planning to implement an ABM programme within the next year, now is the time to take note and to become familiar with Account-Based Marketing.

 Account-Based Marketing is a highly focused marketing strategy in which each prospective customer is treated as its own market, rather than aiming at the industry as a whole.
 Instead of targeting large numbers of prospects as with traditional blanket marketing, ABM is much more focused.
 A small number of highly valuable and relevant prospects are researched and identified, and marketing and sales teams work together to focus on these target accounts with personalised content, events and entire campaigns, designed to resonate with each potential customer.